rauc/rauc/docs/integration.rst

 EFI
 ~~~

-For x86 systems that directly boot via EFI/UEFI, RAUC supports interaction with
+For x86 systems that boot directly via EFI/UEFI (without an intermediate
+bootloader such as GRUB or systemd-boot), RAUC supports managing EFI boot
-EFI boot entries by using the `efibootmgr` tool.
+entries using the ``efibootmgr`` tool.

 To enable EFI bootloader support in RAUC, write in your ``system.conf``:

 .. code-block:: cfg